Vaccinium elliottii: Description

 The fruit is an edible berry 5–8 mm diameter.
 There are two variants one having tart shiny blue black berries and the other sweeter type having a whitish waxy bloom over the otherwise blue black berries; they ripen from late spring (in Florida) through summer (in Arkansas and Virginia).
+Chromosome count 2n=24.

-Cultivation and uses
+Distribution and habitat

+It is native to the southeastern and south-central United States, from southeastern Virginia south to Florida, and west to Arkansas and Texas.

+V. elliottii has been observed in habitat types such as mixed hardwood forests, swampy woodlands, floodplains, and longleaf pine ridges.

+Uses

 Vaccinium elliottii produces a particularly large yield of somewhat sour berries.
 It is popular for late-season fruit.